- You do not have any products in your shopping cart yet.

 Which Interior Style Suits an Oval Coffee Table?

-Note: All dining and coffee tables made from solid tree slices are re-sanded and coated with a high-quality furniture lacquer by our carpenters in our in-house workshop before delivery to ensure a long-lasting, resistant, and beautiful surface upon delivery.
+Note: All dining tables and coffee tables made from solid tree slices are re-sanded and coated with a high-quality furniture lacquer by our carpenters in our in-house workshop before delivery to ensure a long-lasting, resistant, and beautiful surface upon delivery.

 Manufacturer Information and Sustainability